PassPar2/pp2-ladder/README.md

 # pp2-ladder
-This is an adaptation of https://github.com/aymannajim/esx_ladders for qb-core
+This is an adaptation of https://github.com/aymannajim/esx_ladders for qb-core.

 This script add a ladder item for players to use.

-Only 1 ladder can be storred in inventory
+Only 1 ladder can be storred in inventory.

+The ladder follow gravity :D (not fixed).

+It can be used as a complement to https://github.com/MT-Scripts/mt-stealcopper ;)

 You can make the ladder visible by changing config :
 ```